Z-jiayi/awesome-portfolio-websites/CODE_OF_CONDUCT.md

 include:

 * Using welcoming and inclusive language
-* Being respectful of differing viewpoints and experiences
+* Being respectful of differing viewpoints and Projects
 * Gracefully accepting constructive criticism
 * Focusing on what is best for the community
 * Showing empathy towards other community members